jason-pomerleau/uikit-gutenberg/README.md

 4. When you finish developing run `npm run build` for a more optimized build

 ### To add the blocks to your theme
-1. Create a folder inthe plugin section of your theme
+1. Create a folder in the plugin section of your theme
 2. Add the `dist` folder and the `plugin.php` file to that folder
 3. Open a post and type 'uk' inside the block search tool